nanoframework/Samples/samples/Bluetooth/BluetoothLESerial/README.md

 The sample allows a Bluetooth Terminal program to connect and send/receive text messages.
 There are a number of applications on both Android and IOS that will work.

-The device should be seen a "nanoFrameworkSerial" when scanning for the device.
+The device should be seen as "nanoFrameworkSerial" when scanning for the device.

 Send device 'help' to get information on what messages it will respond to.